 If you are accused of an alcohol or drug-related driving offense, you may be searching the internet for information about the charge, the penalties, and any potential defenses available.
-It may be helpful for you understand some of the common terms.
+It may be helpful for you to understand some of the common terms.

 Drunk Driving or Drugged Driving terms and definitions are complicated and confusing.
-Their cases have different variations of the terms and practices that surround this type of crime.
+Their cases have different variations of the terms and practices surrounding this type of crime.
 If you’ve been charged with driving under the influence of alcohol or drugs, you need legal counsel to guide you through the process, and LEWIS & DICKSTEIN, P.L.L.C. can help.

 The common interchangeable catchall terms are DUI or OWI, which are acronyms for Driving Under the Influence and Operating While Impaired.
 Again, this could indicate driving under the influence of alcohol or drugs.
 Other common acronyms used relative to these types of charges are: